Benny & Joon

 Benny & Joon is a 1993 American romantic comedy-drama film released by Metro-Goldwyn-Mayer about how two eccentric individuals, Sam (Johnny Depp) and Juniper ("Joon") (Mary Stuart Masterson), find each other and fall in love.
 Aidan Quinn also stars, and it was directed by Jeremiah S. Chechik.

-The film features Depp's physical comedy routines (which are based on silent film comics Buster Keaton, Charlie Chaplin, and Harold Lloyd).
-In the United States, it popularized the song "I'm Gonna Be (500 Miles)" by The Proclaimers.
-Benny & Joon was shot primarily on location in Spokane, Washington, while the train scenes at the beginning were shot near Metaline Falls, Washington.
+During the film, Depp performs physical comedy routines based on silent film comics Buster Keaton, Charlie Chaplin, and Harold Lloyd.
+Filming was primarily on location in Spokane, Washington, while the opening train scenes were shot near Metaline Falls, Washington.
+In the United States, the film popularized the song "I'm Gonna Be (500 Miles)" by The Proclaimers.